The Anatomy of a Credit Card

 Each component of a credit card serves an important function to different stakeholders in the lifecycle of a card transaction.
 Understanding these digits, elements, and technologies, as well as their purpose and Payment Card Industry Data Security Standard (PCI DSS) requirements, can help organizations of all sizes optimize their payment stack, strategy, and compliance posture.

-Important: Variations between cards The Payment Card Industry Security Standards Council (PCI SCC) created the PCI DSS to abstract the differences between card brands, such as format, placement, and terminology, to standardize a security framework.
+The Payment Card Industry Security Standards Council (PCI SCC) created the PCI DSS to abstract the differences between card brands, such as format, placement, and terminology, to standardize a security framework.
 Despite this, many inconsistencies remain that can be frustrating.
 For example, American Express places its 4-digit security code on the front of the card, while Visa's 3-digit security code is on the back.
-What’s important to know is the security code and the role it plays in the payment lifecycle.
+What’s important to know the security code and its role in the payment lifecycle.

 What’s account data?